unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 At present, there is not an automatic check to make sure that all required parties have interacted with the Smart Agreement.
 If you attempt to Execute the agreement and not all conditions are satisfied, Execution should fail.
 You can try to execute again at a later date.

-##### Executed RAVEs {TODO: decide whether to change to SAVED - Smart Agreement Verifiable Execution Document | Smart Agreement Verifiable Execution Documentation | Smart Agreement Verifiably Executed Documentation}
+##### Executed SAVEDs (previously named Executed RAVEs.
+UI is being Updated)

-This table shows completed Executions of Agreements (RAVEs/SAVEDs) that you have Executed.
+This table shows completed Executions of Agreements (SAVEDs) that you have Executed.

 The columns include: ID, EA, EA TITLE, AMOUNT, SPENDER, RECEIVER, DETAILS, TIMESTAMP.

-###### {TODO: SAVED ID} ID
+###### SAVED ID (previously ID.
+UI is being updated)

-Displays the Identicon of the RAVE/SAVED.
+Displays the Identicon of the SAVED.
 Hovering displays the Address of the Execution Document and clicking the Identicon will copy the address to the clipboard.
-This address to refer to or to retreive the Execution Documentation (RAVE/SAVED) from this Domino Alliance's distributed storage.
+This address allows peers to refer to or retreive the SAVED from this Domino Accounting Alliance's distributed storage.

-###### {TODO: SA ID} EA
+###### SA ID (previously EA.
+UI is being updated)

 Displays the Identicon of the Smart Agreement that was executed to create this RAVE/SAVED.
 Again, hovering will display the address of the agreement.
 Clicking will copy that address to the clipboard.

-###### {TODO: SA TITLE} EA TITLE
+###### SA TITLE (Previously EA TITLE.
+UI is being Updtated)

-Displays the title of the Smart Agreement that was executed to create this RAVE/SAVED (verifiable execution documentation).
+Displays the title of the Smart Agreement that was executed to create this SAVED (the verifiable execution doc).

 ###### AMOUNT